 For me, “family values” means exactly what it says, valuing the family.
 Strong families make for strong communities, which make for a strong society.

-Montgomery County’s schools are among the best in the nation.
+Maryland’s schools are among the best in the nation, and Montgomery County’s are among the best of the best.
 Though there is much room for improvement, especially in the achievement gap between students from affluent and poor families, our schools remain a shining example of success statewide.

 Democracy itself has found itself under attack by both parties.
 Eliminating corruption would be a major step in the right direction, but there are structural issues that also must be addressed.